News

 • Launch a range of funding options to support tangible wellbeing initiatives

-• Promote a joined-up approach between employers, government & the health service.
+• Promote a joined-up approach between employers, government and the health service.

-“Given the societal costs associated with workplace ill health across the economy, not just in manufacturing, this is also an issue Government cannot ignore,” said Newson.
+“Given the societal costs associated with workplace ill health across the economy, not just in manufacturing, this is also an issue Government cannot ignore,” Newson added.

 Read the State of Wellbeing in 2026 Make UK report here